DELOITTE CONSULTING (S&A)

 If you’re pursuing consulting at Deloitte, rest assured that its Strategy & Analytics practice (lovingly known as S&A) is a great option for your management consulting career.
-If you’re currently at Deloitte trying to get into consulting – perhaps you’re an analyst in their risk practice or a manager in their audit practice – your first step should be to transition into Deloitte S&O from your current sector.
-In either case, a background in Deloitte S&O will set you up for a great career at Deloitte or a launching pad for MBB, or an exit into industry.
+If you’re currently at Deloitte trying to get into consulting – perhaps you’re an analyst in the risk practice or a manager in the audit practice – your first step should be to transition into Deloitte S&O from your current sector.
+In either case, a background in Deloitte S&O will set you up for a great career at Deloitte, a launching pad for MBB, or an exit into industry.
 The broader Deloitte Consulting practice has lots of amazing options too, but S&A is where the best of the best land.

 DELOITTE CONSULTING PRACTICE AREAS

 To understand Deloitte Consulting better, we thought it helpful to lay out where the practice fits in the bigger planet of Deloitte.
 First, the umbrella firm – which we’ll fondly call Big Daddy Deloitte, is the parent company that encompasses the firm’s entire global operation.
 Big Daddy Deloitte boasts over 300,000 employees, offices in 150+ countries, and revenues of US $50B.

 Within Big Daddy Deloitte, there are 4 tribes – Tax, Consulting, Audit & Assurance, and Risk & Financial Advisory.
-Each of these firms is separate legal entities and are managed and owned by a partner group – some of the best-paid partners in the world, might we add.
+Each of these firms is a separate legal entity and are managed and owned by a partner group – some of the best-paid partners in the world, might we add.